-Project Sunshine's programs reached over 150,000 kids and families this year
+Project Sunshine's programs reach over 150,000 young patients and families

 Last year, Project Sunshine's volunteers participated in over 35,000 engagements

-Project Sunshine brightened hospital stays and doctors visits at over 325 facilities
+Project Sunshine brightened hospital stays and doctor visits at over 325 facilities

 Project Sunshine is the leading volunteer-based organization delivering free, in-hospital programs to pediatric patients and their families.